AnitaCorredor/UNIX_Assignment/README.md

 zfl2.6 2 12543294 G/G ?/?
 zmm3.4 9 16966348 C/C ?/?

-### 2.3 For maize (Group = ZMMIL, ZMMLR, and ZMMR in the third column of the fang_et_al_genotypes.txt file) need to seperate into 20 files

-10 files (1 for each chromosome) with SNPs ordered based on increasing position values and with missing data encoded by ?
+### Creating files for Maize chromosomes and encoding missing data

+The following line encoded the missing data with the command sed 's/?.?/?/g' The command more is used to displayed the files being created The command sort

 $  more group_zmm_with_position.txt | sed 's/?.?/?/g' | sort -k2,2n -k3,3n | awk -F '\t' '{print >"group_zmm_with_incre_pos_chr"$2".txt"}'

-check the files
 $ wc *zmm*incre*
      53   83528  326406 group_zmm_with_incre_pos_chr10.txt
     155  244280  952543 group_zmm_with_incre_pos_chr1.txt